hasindu2008/slow5tools/docs/commands.md

     The batch size.
 This is the number of records on the memory at once [default value: 4096].
 An increased batch size improves multi-threaded performance at cost of higher RAM.
 * `-l, --list FILE`:<br/>
     List of read ids provided as a single-column text file with one read id per line.
+* `--index FILE`:<br/>
+    Path to a custom slow5 index (experimental).
+Useful if your index file is located somewhere other than in the same directory as the input S/BLOW5 file.
 *  `-h`, `--help`:<br/>
     Prints the help menu.